On singular Hilbert schemes of points: Local structures and tautological sheaves: Local equations of Hilbert schemes

 Once we know the existence of such an equivariant isomorphism, to compute the equivariant Hilbert function of $\mathbb{A}_{\lambda}$, it suffices to determine the standard action on $\widehat{G}(2,6)$ and the action on $\mathbb{A}^9$ induced by $f$.
-We do this by considering only the degree $\leq 2$ terms of the Haiman equations when we eliminate the variables.
-That is, we modify the algorithm \ref{alg-step0-Haiman} by \emph{cutting off} the degree $\geq 3$ monomials appearing in the resulted equations in every step.
-In this way, assuming conjecture \ref{conj-existence-equivariant-iso-exdim6}, we compute the equivariant Hilbert functions of $A_{\lambda_{1411}}$, $A_{\lambda_{2311}}$ and $A_{\lambda_{11311}}$ in the appendix \ref{sec:appendix-changevariable-NonBorelideals}.
+We do this by considering only the degree at most $2$ terms of the Haiman equations when we eliminate the variables.
+That is, we modify Algorithm~\ref{alg-step0-Haiman} by \emph{cutting off} the monomials of degree at least $3$ appearing in the resulting equations in every step.
+In this way, assuming Conjecture~\ref{conj-existence-equivariant-iso-exdim6}, we compute the equivariant Hilbert functions of $A_{\lambda_{1411}}$, $A_{\lambda_{2311}}$, and $A_{\lambda_{11311}}$ in Appendix~\ref{sec:appendix-changevariable-NonBorelideals}.